-Mr. Colbert has been a panelist/presenter for various continuing education courses and at the State Bar convention, as well as a speaker on Fairness Hearings and California Securities Law before the Santa Clara Bar Association, San Francisco Bar Association, and Los Angeles Bar Association.
-The California Business Law Practitioner published an article by Mr. Colbert on Fairness Hearings in its spring 2010 edition.
+ALJ Colbert received his J.D. from the University of Virginia, School of Law, and did his undergraduate work at the University of California, Santa Barbara and the University of St. Andrews in Scotland.
+ALJ Colbert has been a panelist/presenter for various continuing education courses and at the State Bar convention, as well as a speaker on Fairness Hearings and California Securities Law before the Santa Clara Bar Association, San Francisco Bar Association, and Los Angeles Bar Association.
+The California Business Law Practitioner published an article by ALJ Colbert on Fairness Hearings in its spring 2010 edition.
 He has served as an expert witness in Criminal, Civil and Administrative Hearings.
-Mr. Colbert is married with two children, Maya (18) and Blaise (11).
-He has been a mentor for the Balboa High School Law Academy, which is sponsored by the San Francisco Bar Association, and coaches his son’s track team.
+ALJ Colbert is married with two children.
+He is currently a mentor at the De Anza High School Law Academy, a past mentor at the Balboa High School Law Academy and he coaches his son’s track team.

 Regina DeAngelis is an Administrative Law Judge at the California Public Utilities Commission.
 She has practiced in the area of public utility law for approximately 15 years and has been an Administrative Law Judge since 2007.
 Prior to her work as an Administrative Law Judge, DeAngelis worked as an attorney for several law firms in San Francisco and the Commission’s Legal Division.
 During her career, she has participated in energy, water, and telecommunications matters before the Commission.
 Judge DeAngelis holds a Bachelor of Arts degree from Northwestern University and a Juris Doctor degree from Boston University School of Law.
 She also has completed judicial course work at the National Judicial College, University of Nevada at Reno; and mediation training through University of California, Hastings College of Law.